zapccu/Metal64/README.md

 This project is emulating 64 bit floating point real and complex numbers in Metal.

+# Two approaches

+The project contains two different approaches for emulating 64 bit floating point values in Metal:

+1. Emulate by using 32 bit floating point values
+2. Emulate by using 64 bit unsinged integer values

+Variant 1 can be found in folder "Metal64", variant 2 in folder "MetailUInt64".
+Variant 1 is faster than variant 2.

 # Xcode requirements and settings

 The Float2 and Complex2 implementation in Swift is using the SIMD module.